vlazzarini/cs-s7/README.md

 ```

 Unfortunately, due to line continuation, this code cannot be run in
-the `cs-s7` REPL in this form, as each command needs to terminate on a
+the basic `cs-s7` REPL, as each command needs to terminate on a
 line end.
+However, if built using notcurses, there is
+multiline support.

-However, s7 provides a handy REPL in repl.scm.
-With this
+Alternatively, s7 provides a handy scheme-based
-and some other s7 files, we can run a more fully-featured REPL
+REPL in repl.scm.
+With this and some other s7 files, we can run a
-by loading the repl.scm in the command line and starting it
+more fully-featured REPL by loading the repl.scm in the command
+line and starting it

 ```
 ./cs-s7 ./cs-s7 repl.scm  -e "((*repl* (quote run)))"